 One of the greatest Hotels in Las Vegas area.
 It has a sandbar, lap pool, kid pool, adult pool, music and a view of the Las Vegas Strip in a very relaxed setting.
 It is only a 20-minute drive from the strip, and if you would like even more seclusion, there are suites available with a small private pool if you so desire.

-Movies: I found this movie theatre to be adequate, but overpriced.
+Movies: I found this movie theater to be adequate, but overpriced.
 If you like peace and quiet when you watch a movie, well then this is the place for you to be.
 Check out Royal Green Valley Ranch Stadium 10 for movie showtimes and options.

-Local shopping: This was one of my favorite places to shop for clothing.
+This was one of my favorite places to shop for clothing.
 There are several boutique shops along the strip mall right outside of the movie theatre.
 Be sure to at least stroll along this area, and visit REI at the very end.
 REI is one of my all-time favorite stores, they have never let me down, always have great deals and their stuff actually lasts.
 No this is not a sponsored post, but an honest statement about how much I love this store.

-Restaurants: My friends and I would always visit the Elephant Bar.
+My friends and I would always visit the Elephant Bar.
 It is a place with Unique decoration, delicious food, and great service.
 (Again, this is not sponsored).
 After I took some of my friends here, we ended up going back for every Birthday, Graduation, and Celebration from that time forward.
 There is also a great BBQ restaurant behind the shopping area, that has you drinking out of mason jars, which I thought was fun.
 I am not a big red meat kind of gal, but the smells coming from this place are delicious.
-When my Uncle and his kids came to visit, we ended up going to Lucille’s Smokehouse BBQ and he loved it.
+When my Uncle and his kids came to visit, we ended up going to Lucille's Smokehouse BBQ and he loved it.